labels layer tutorial¶

 editable property of the layer to

 As note in the section on 3D rendering, when using 3D rendering the labels layer is not editable.
-Similarly for now, a labels layer where the data is represented as an image pyramid is not editable.
+Similarly, for now, a labels layer where the data is represented as an image pyramid is not editable.

 3D rendering of labels¶

 All our layers can be rendered in both 2D and 3D mode, and one of our viewer buttons can toggle between each mode.
-The number of dimensions sliders will be 2 or 3 less then the total number of dimensions of the layer, allowing you to browse volumetric timeseries data and other high dimensional data.
-See for example the labeled blobs in 3D in the
+The number of dimensions sliders will be 2 or 3 less than the total number of dimensions of the layer, allowing you to browse volumetric timeseries data and other high dimensional data.

 Note though that when entering 3D rendering mode the colorpicker, paintbrush, and fill bucket options which allow for layer editing are all disabled.
 Those options are only supported when viewing a layer using 2D rendering.

 pan and zoom mode¶

 Z key when the labels layer is selected.